Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: Parameter regions of interest and benchmark selection

+{We would like to emphasize that while our current analysis is performed in the context of 2HDMS, it is representative of generic DM models with a scalar portal.
+We propose signatures for detecting low, intermediate and heavy mass DM signals produced from scalar mediators at colliders and thus serves as a general guide to probe DM at future colliders.
+We also compare the complimentarity of lepton colliders to the high-luminosity LHC to further motivate the need for lepton colliders as a robust discovery probe for new physics.}

-After imposing various constraints on our model, we select a number of benchmark regions, which satisfy all relevant constraints and at the same time are interesting from the point of view of discovery in the future colliders.
+{Let us now discuss the representative benchmark scenarios chosen in our current model in more detail.} After imposing various constraints on our model, we select a number of benchmark regions {(as shown schematically in Fig.~\ref{fig:BP_masses_overview})}, which satisfy all relevant constraints and at the same time are interesting from the point of view of discovery in the future colliders.
 Since we explore multiple future collider scenarios with different energy reach, we have looked into different mass-ranges of DM as well as the mediator (the scalar that acts as a major portal between DM and SM sector).
 Furthermore, we also take into account, in some benchmarks the recently observed excess at 95 GeV in the $b \bar{b}$ and $\gamma\gamma$ final state in our study, in order to see the impact of such a scalar on the DM phenomenology.
 In the rest of the benchmarks, we have not considered such an excess.
 Furthermore, we have explored both possibilities, namely when the DM candidate in our model accounts for the observed total relic density and also when it accounts for only a part of the total DM relic.
 We will see shortly that these two scenarios also have some correlation to the discovery potential at the collider experiments.
 In the light of the discussion above, we first discuss the benchmarks with the 95 GeV excess and will take up next the benchmarks without it.

 {\bf Benchmarks with a 95 GeV scalar}

 For the benchmarks, with a scalar at 95 GeV as a part of the mass spectrum, we have ensured that its signal strengths satisfy the following.

 The lightest scalar $h_1$ has a mass of 95.4 GeV and plays the role of a scalar particle responsible for the observed signal strengths, which are for LEP in the $b\bar{b}$ mode ($\sim 2 \sigma$)~\cite{LEPWorkingGroupforHiggsbosonsearches:2003ing} and LHC in the $\gamma\gamma$ mode ($\sim 3 \sigma$)~\cite{CMS:2023yay,ATLAS:2023jzc}: